Opus10/qik/docs/spaces.md

 root = "my/space"
 ```

 Changing into any directory under `my/space` will alter the behavior of `qik`, ensuring only commands in this space are selected.
-Similarly, `qikx` uses the working space as the default.
+Similarly, `qikx` uses the space with the closest `root` as the default.

 !!! remember